ElliotRedhead/IntroductionToICP-MS/README.md

 ## Technologies Used

-This project is developed with primarily HTML and CSS languages.
-These were chosen in order to fulfil the project requirements and are the languages that the developer has most experience in due to their suitability to website development.
+1. This project is developed with primarily HTML, due to it's suitability for website page development.
+2. The project style was customised further by use of CSS.
+3. Javascript is used to provide additional functions, this language was not written in by the developer but incorporated in tools that the developer utilises.
-The developer used [Visual Studio Code](https://code.visualstudio.com/) to create the website.
+4. The developer used [Visual Studio Code](https://code.visualstudio.com/) to create the website.
 This was chosen due to the developer having established experience within this software and for its Github integration.
-[Bootstrap 4](https://getbootstrap.com) is used extensively throughout the project.
+5. [Bootstrap](https://getbootstrap.com) is used extensively throughout the project.
 The main application of this was for its integration of the CSS Flexbox Grid system used throughout the layout of this website.
 The Scrollspy was also sourced from Bootstrap, as were other preset components used for suitability and developer ease-of-use.
+6. [Bootstrap Social Icons](https://lipis.github.io/bootstrap-social/) are used in the footer for icons to share the webpage to a few popular social media sites.
-[FontAwesome](https://fontawesome.com/) is used within this project to provide categorical icons as found in the mobile navigation section.
+7. [FontAwesome](https://fontawesome.com/) is used within this project to provide categorical icons as found in the mobile navigation section.
-[GoogleFonts](https://fonts.google.com/) is used to supply the fonts for the majority of texts across this website, the fonts sourced in this way were Rubik and Roboto-Condensed.
+8. [GoogleFonts](https://fonts.google.com/) is used to supply the fonts for the majority of texts across this website, the fonts sourced in this way were Rubik and Roboto-Condensed.
-The project uses [jQuery](https://jquery.com/) and [Popper.js](https://popper.js.org/) to enable the Bootstrap responsive navbar.
+9. The project uses [jQuery](https://jquery.com/) to enable the Bootstrap responsive navbar.
+10. The Project uses [Popper.js](https://popper.js.org/) to enable the Bootstrap responsive navbar.

 ## Testing